How to Build High-Performing Teams in the Workplace

 Roy shared a remarkable story about the power of team building for recognition and connectedness: “One of the nicest compliments I ever received was at the end of a workshop, when a woman came up to me and said, ‘I wasn’t going to attend this workshop because, unknown to my boss and everyone here, I was planning to leave the company tomorrow.
 I had my resignation paperwork all written up.
 But after what I just did with my team, I’m staying.’

 “And she stayed.
-She told her team a year later that she had planned to quit that week but then changed her mind, and that the impetus was the workshop I had led, because she had so much fun with her team.
+She told her team a year later that she had planned to quit that week but then changed her mind, and that the impetus was the workshop I had led because she had so much fun with her team.
 She hadn’t thought that was possible anymore, but it happened.
 And then she hired me to work with her team again.
 That’s a great compliment.”

-Programs for Creating High-Performing Teams
+Programs for Creating High-Performance Teams

-Igniting Team Performance: A fun, fast-paced, and dynamic training series that measures and defines your group’s current teamwork ability while imparting lessons on goal-setting, leadership enhancement, and communication skills.
+2. Igniting Team Performance: A fun, fast-paced, and dynamic training series that measures and defines your group’s current teamwork ability while imparting lessons on goal-setting, leadership enhancement, and communication skills.
 This program challenges your team to complete a series of progressively difficult challenges.
 Guided conversations uncover strengths and areas for improvement.

-Total Recall: In this challenging and multi-faceted event, sub-teams of five are assigned specific roles while working together to replicate a pre-built structure—to be assembled in a totally different location—utilizing communication skills only through a chain of conversations.
+3. Total Recall: In this challenging and multi-faceted event, sub-teams of five are assigned specific roles while working together to replicate a pre-built structure—to be assembled in a totally different location—utilizing communication skills only through a chain of conversations.
 This is the ultimate activity to drive home critical lessons that can be applied immediately to enhance clear communication in the workplace.

 What’s most important is the value of creating a shared experience.
 As Roy notes, “When you have a life-changing event and then try explaining it to someone who wasn’t there, it’s hard to make them understand why it was so powerful.
-But when you share an experience with your team, you develop connectedness, a shared understanding of why the activity was so impactful.
+But when you share an experience with your team, you develop connectedness and a shared understanding of why the activity was so impactful.
 It’s something everyone can relate to, look back on, and apply lessons from in the workplace.”

-Regarding relatedness, that most challenging need for organizations to address, the HBR article notes that, “Members of high-performing teams were significantly more likely to express positive emotions with their colleagues.
+Regarding relatedness, the most challenging need for organizations to address, the HBR article notes that, “Members of high-performing teams were significantly more likely to express positive emotions with their colleagues.
 They reported being more likely to compliment, joke with, and tease their teammates.
 In emails, they were more likely to use exclamation points, emojis, and GIFs.”

 That paragraph caught Roy’s attention, who added, “When we deliver live programs, we share laughing and good times.
 That’s a smiley face emoji in real life.
 Participants will tell each other, ‘Great idea!
 That’s exactly what we needed.’
 And then they will implement that idea.
 It’s the in-person equivalent of the exclamation point.